gneu77/rx-signals/docs/rx-signals_start.md

 > = SignalsFactory<Merged<IN1, IN2>, Merged<OUT1, OUT2>, MergedConfiguration<CONFIG1, CONFIG2>>;
 ```

-Phew, seems complicated, but this gives us all the type safety to catch errors at compile-time instead of runtime and to make working with these methods in your IDE simple.

-So the `bind` method composes two factories by taking a function parameter that maps from the `Signals<IN, OUT>` produced by the first (source) factory to a second `SignalsFactory<IN2, OUT2, CONFIG2>` (in the given example, the `Signals` argument is not used).

-The result of `bind` is a third factory `SignalsFactory<Merged<IN1, IN2>, Merged<OUT1, OUT2>, MergedConfiguration<CONFIG1, CONFIG2>>`.
+So the `compose` method composes two factories by taking a second `SignalsFactory<IN2, OUT2, CONFIG2>` and returning a new `SignalsFactory<Merged<IN1, IN2>, Merged<OUT1, OUT2>, MergedConfiguration<CONFIG1, CONFIG2>>`.
-Simply put, the merge of input and output `NameToSignalId` works in a way that conflicting names are put under properties _conflicts1_ and _conflicts2_, as you can see in the connect, or mapInput/mapOutput method calls.
+Simply put, the merge of input and output `NameToSignalId` works in a way that conflicting names are put under properties _conflicts1_ and _conflicts2_, as you can see in the connect, or mapInput/mapOutput method calls of our previous composition example.
-For details of the merge-logic, please have a look at [the corresponding API-documentation](https://rawcdn.githack.com/gneu77/rx-signals/master/docs/tsdoc/index.html)
+For details of the merge-logic, please have a look at [the corresponding API-documentation](https://rawcdn.githack.com/gneu77/rx-signals/master/docs/tsdoc/modules.html#Merged)

-The `extendSetup` method returns a new factory where the `SignalsBuild` performs additional code in its setup method.
+The `extendSetup` method returns a new factory where the wrapped `SignalsBuild` performs additional code in its setup method.
 The `mapInput` and `mapOutput` methods can be used to change the results from `Merged<IN1, IN2>` and `Merged<OUT1, OUT2>` to your needs.
 In a similar way, if your factory has any configuration, you could use the `mapConfig` method, to change the result of `MergedConfiguration<CONFIG1, CONFIG2>`.